xtanaa001/Xiaoqi-Homepage/content/_index.md

 For more details, visit the [**Systems Optimization & Decision Analytics (SODA) Lab @ UofA**](https://sodalab.ca).

 >
-<mark>**`Openings`**</mark>: We are currently seeking a Postdoctoral Research Fellow for a range of (algorithms + systems)-related research projects on: i) online / stochastic optimization, ii) mechanism / market design, and iii) dynamical / multi-agent systems.
+<mark>**`Openings`**</mark>: The [SODA Lab](https://sodalab.ca) is currently seeking a Postdoctoral Research Fellow for a range of (algorithms + systems)-related research projects on: i) online / stochastic optimization, ii) mechanism / market design, and iii) dynamical / multi-agent systems.
 Experience in power systems, electricity markets, and network economics is a plus but not required.
 Interested candidates should email their CV + one representative publication to Dr. [Xiaoqi Tan](https://xiaoqitan.org) ($ \textsf{xiaoqi.tan@ualberta.ca} $).

 ## `Selected Recent Publications`